Request a Quote

 In vivo PK/PD (Pharmacokinetic/ Pharmacodynamic) studies

 Pharmacodynamics (PD) studies investigate the biological and physiological effects of a drug, and its mechanism of action.
 These studies inform dose selection by linking drug exposure to efficacy and safety outcomes.
+In vivo services for ADCs involve evaluating antibody-drug conjugates in animal models to assess exposure, efficacy, and safety prior to clinical development.
+We support ADC in vivo services, dose response studies to determine exposure-effect relationships, and PK/PD analysis in PDX models to correlate drug levels with therapeutic outcomes in patient-derived tumors.

-Find out more by clicking here.
+Find out more about our bioanalytical services by clicking here.

 IND Enabling Research Services & Data Management